-Therefore, if you’re deciding between starting an eCommerce store or a brick and mortar store, it’s good to get familiar with the advantages and disadvantages of both before you make a decision.
+Therefore, if you’re deciding between starting an eCommerce store or operating a brick and mortar store, it’s wise to familiarise yourself with the advantages and disadvantages of each model before you commit.
+Understanding the legal implications of both setups will help you make a more informed decision.

-In this article, we’ll explore the key differences between the two and how your legals will work for each – keep reading to learn more.
+In this article, we’ll explore the key differences between physical and online retail models and explain how your legals will align with each.
+Keep reading to learn more about what 2025 demands from traditional storefronts and their digital counterparts.

 What Is The Meaning Of Brick And Mortar?